Shuttle/shuttle-esb/guide-publish-subscribe-client.md

 </configuration>
 ```

-This tell shuttle that all messages that are sent and have a type name starting with `Shuttle.PublishSubscribe.Messages` should be sent to endpoint `msmq://./shuttle-server-work`.
+This tells shuttle that all messages that are sent and have a type name starting with `Shuttle.PublishSubscribe.Messages` should be sent to endpoint `msmq://./shuttle-server-work`.

 Previous: [Messages][previous] | Next: [Server][next]